EslamHussein55/zebra_imageClassification/README.md

 <p align="center"><img width=30% src="https://github.com/darabigdata/IDWBotswana/blob/master/media/00000022.jpg"></p>

-# Challenge 2: Google Image Web-scraping and Classification
+# Challenge: Google Image Web-scraping and Classification

 In this challenge you will learn how to web-scrape images from Google and use them to train/test a Machine Leaning (ML) model.
 The aim is to come up with a image classification problem (cats vs dogs, people vs trees, Trump vs an orange cheeto etc), web-scrape the images and then use ML for the classification.